Lande21/RolandeU.github.io/README.md

 Happy one month Ivy, bby :)
 emailllllll 1 person
 God loves me dearly, May He guide my sisy
-Aldi and meal prerp tomorrow
+Aldi and meal prerp tomorrow YAY, DONE!
 I Dedicate this semester to you lord